Skip to main content

 The Process

-With a ton of patience, I achieved a few frames that make interesting kaleidoscope-style artworks.
-For more Dandelion artworks here’s a link to a post with a selection of dandelion puffball black and white pictures.
+For more Dandelion artwork, visit this post here’s a link to a post with a selection of black and white dandelion puffball images.

 Dandelion seed photographs of a puffball black and white photograph